Qpu523/UISCI-Dataset/README.md

-# UISCI Dataset: Urban Intersection Safety-Critical Interaction Dataset
+# VPSCI Dataset: Vehicle–Pedestrian Safety-Critical Interaction Dataset

-This repository hosts the **UISCI Dataset**, a large-scale, high-resolution dataset of **vehicle-pedestrian near-miss interactions at urban intersections**, generated using our proposed **Three-stage Multi-Agent SST-DDPG framework** in CARLA.
+This repository hosts the **VPSCI Dataset**, a large-scale, high-resolution dataset of **vehicle-pedestrian near-miss interactions at urban intersections**, generated using our proposed **Three-stage Multi-Agent SST-DDPG framework** in CARLA.

 ---